Cure SMA Awards $200,000 Grant to Charlotte Sumner, MD, Johns Hopkins University

-Cure SMA has awarded a $150,000 research grant to Charlotte Sumner, MD, at Johns Hopkins University, for her project, "Testing the potential of SMN-AS1 as a therapeutic target in SMA.”
+Cure SMA has awarded a $200,000 research grant to Charlotte Sumner, MD, at Johns Hopkins University, for her project, "Neurofilaments as markers of neurodegeneration in SMA.”

 Meet Dr. Sumner

 I am a clinician-scientist who cares for adults with SMA and other inherited neuromuscular disorders.
 I also direct a research laboratory focused on understanding the cellular and molecular mechanisms that cause SMA and devising strategies to optimize treatments.

 How did you first become involved with SMA research?

 I first became exposed to SMA research as a postdoctoral fellow under the mentorship of Kenneth Fischbeck.
 I jumped all in after attending my first Cure SMA meeting in 2002.

 What is your current role in SMA research?